imindseye/VisRenderer/README.md

 # VIsRenderer
-This is a basic OpenGL renderer for some simple vis objects such as particles, isosurfaces and flow lines
+This is a basic OpenGL renderer designed to draw some simple vis objects such as particles, isosurfaces and flow lines (to be done).

 This library builds on top of OpenGL/C++ that allows easy creation and rendering of various types of VBOs.
 Currently the following geometry types are support: (1) Points
 (2) Lines (3) Triangles (4) Quads (5) Mesh.
 All the geometries are defined in containers.h and containers, which include a base class Container and multiple subclasses.